Skip to content

 • Over-Engineering Retail Execution: Proposing custom mobile apps or full FSL when Consumer Goods Cloud (CGC) is the standard, idiomatic choice for store visits.

 • Sync Integration for Orders: Proposing a real-time synchronous callout for every order.
-This is a critical fail in low-connectivity retail environments; the correct pattern is Asynchronous (Fire & Forget).
+This fails in low-connectivity retail environments; the correct pattern is Asynchronous (Fire & Forget).

-• Ignoring Offline Pricing: Failing to explain how reps calculate complex discounts or promotions while offline at a retail site.
+• Ignoring Offline Pricing: Not explaining how reps calculate complex discounts or promotions while offline at a retail site.

 • License Misalignment: Assigning standard Sales Cloud licenses to all field reps when specialized CG Cloud licenses are required for retail execution objects.